JimmySmilez/predklebamr/README.md

 *Klebsiella*, a gram-negative bacterium, belonging to the family Enterobacteriaceae and order Enterobacterales was listed on the 2024 World Health Organization (WHO) bacterial priority pathogen list (BPPL) as a critical priority pathogen which requires urgent intervention.
 The third-generation cephalosporin-resistant and carbapenem-resistant Enterobacterales are listed on the BPPL because of their potential to have, inherit, and transfer resistance genes, the severity of infections and/or diseases they cause, and the significance of the global health burden caused by these infections/diseases especially in low to medium income communities (LMIC) (WHO Bacterial Priority Pathogens List, 2024).

 ## Problem
 The rise of antimicrobial resistance (AMR) in *Klebsiella pneumoniae*, especially to meropenem which is similar to carbapenem, poses a critical threat to public health globally.
-Researchers and healthcare practitioners are constantly on the move to combat AMR in infectious diseases especially those that have been listed as critical by WHO and are in the group of pathogens tagged ESKAPE (Enterococcus faecium, Staphylococcus aureus, Klebsiella pneumoniae, Acinetobacter baumannii, Pseudomonas aeruginosa, and Enterobacter species).
+Researchers and healthcare practitioners are constantly on the move to combat AMR in infectious diseases especially those that have been listed as critical by WHO and are in the group of pathogens tagged ESKAPE (*Enterococcus faecium*, *Staphylococcus aureus*, *Klebsiella pneumoniae*, *Acinetobacter baumannii*, *Pseudomonas aeruginosa*, and *Enterobacter* species).

 ## Aims
 Using datasets available online, the goal of this project is to identify genomic features such as specific AMR genes, mutations, or gene combinations that are predictive of meropenem resistance.
 For any dataset to be eligible, it must provide the genomic sequences of *K. pneumoniae* isolates along with their resistance phenotypes to meropenem.